 It’s Ok If Plans Change

 Coronavirus: Lessons that changed our lives showed disruptions can happen anytime to a well-laid-out plan.
 This lesson really hit me hard.
-I had arranged for three wellness events that were cancelled due to the lockdown.
+I had arranged for three wellness events that were canceled due to the lockdown.
 Initially, I was devastated.
-I soon realised the lockdown gave me time to know myself better.
+I soon realized the lockdown gave me time to know myself better.
 I learned not to take things for granted.
 And that when my plan changed, that was ok too.
 In other words, I didn’t feel guilty or indulged in self-blame.
-Rather, recovered quickly by restrategising and reinventing what was possible at that moment.
+Rather, recovered quickly by restrategizing and reinventing what was possible at that moment.